 Phils score 12 vs Nats, biggest 1st inning in team history

-Philadelphia Phillies' Howie Kendrick rounds second base after hitting a three-run triple off Washington Nationals starting pitcher Jeremy Guthrie during the first inning of a baseball game, Saturday, April 8, 2017, in Philadelphia. less Philadelphia Phillies' Howie Kendrick rounds second base after hitting a three-run triple off Washington Nationals starting pitcher Jeremy Guthrie during the first inning of a baseball game, Saturday, April 8, ... more Washington Nationals' Anthony Rendon and Matt Wieters, right, talk with starting pitcher Jeremy Guthrie, center, during the first inning of a baseball game against the Philadelphia Phillies, Saturday, April 8, 2017, in Philadelphia.
+Washington Nationals' Anthony Rendon and Matt Wieters, right, talk with starting pitcher Jeremy Guthrie, center, during the first inning of a baseball game against the Philadelphia Phillies, Saturday, April 8, 2017, in Ph... .
+Philadelphia Phillies' Michael Saunders high-fives Cameron Rupp after scoring on a Tommy Joseph single during the first inning of a baseball game against the Washington Nationals, Saturday, April 8, 2017, in Philadelphia.

 Add your comments below